Persistent spinal pain syndrome: Worldwide perspective

 CT scan showing two views of L4-5 disc herniation.

 A report from Spain noted that the investigation and development of new techniques for instrumented surgery of the spine is not free from conflicts of interest.
 The influence of financial forces in the development of new technologies and its immediate application to spine surgery shows the relationship between the published results and the industry support.
 Authors who have developed and defended fusion techniques have also published new articles praising new spinal technologies.
 The author calls spinal surgery the "American Stock and Exchange" and "the bubble of spine surgery".
 The scientific literature doesn't show clear evidence in the cost-benefit studies of most instrumented surgical interventions of the spine compared with the conservative treatments.
 It has not been yet demonstrated that fusion surgery and disc replacement are better options than conservative treatment.
 It is necessary to point out that at present "there are relationships between the industry and back pain, and there is also an industry of the back pain".

 Nonetheless, the "market of the spine surgery" is growing because patients are demanding solutions for their back problems.
 The tide of scientific evidence seems to go against the spinal fusions in the degenerative disc disease, discogenic pain and in specific back pain.
 After decades of advances in this field, the results of spinal fusions are mediocre.
 New epidemiological studies show that "spinal fusion must be accepted as a non proved or experimental method for the treatment of back pain".
 The surgical literature on spinal fusion published in the last 20 years establishes that instrumentation seems to slightly increase the fusion rate and that instrumentation doesn't improve the clinical results in general.
 We still are in need of randomized studies to compare the surgical results with the natural history of the disease, the placebo effect, or conservative treatment.
 The European guidelines for lumbar chronic pain management show "strong evidence" indicating that complex and demanding spine surgery where different instrumentation is used, is not more effective than a simple, safer and cheaper posterolateral fusion without instrumentation.
-Recently, the literature published in this field is sending a message to use "minimally invasive techniques"; – the abandonment of transpedicular fusions.
+Recently, the literature published in this field is sending a message to use "minimally invasive techniques" and abandon transpedicular fusions.
 Surgery in general, and usage of metal fixation should be discarded in most cases.